Where you live is just as important as how you live, so we currently have several options to help make your immersive learning experience ‘all-in’.

 Our dedicated student support team will be on hand to assist students with choosing the best option for them.
 Below are several examples of available accommodation:

-- Shared student accommodation in Talgarth, and
+- Shared student accommodation and

 Costs p/w (subject to change)